aliak00/Tasker/README.md

 Tasker also provides task managerment of `URLSession` and async/await functionality

-Features
+Features:
 * Concurrent task management system
 * Task interception and enrichment
 * Task requeing and reaction functionnality
 * Spcialized URLSession handling to intercept and reactor to URLRequests
 * Async and await functionality
+* Async/await on an arrays of tasks

 ## Quick look